tochilkinva/tochilkinva/README.md

 ### Hi there 👋

-I’m a Python and Django developer.
+I’m a Backend Python developer!